 What does Commercial Building Insurance Cover?

-Business buildings insurance covers the cost to replace or repair damage to your actual building, items fixed to it and the premises.
+Business buildings insurance covers the cost to replace or repair covered damage to the building itself, items fixed to it and the premises.
 Here is a list of items commonly covered on a commercial buildings insurance policy.
 Note that a commercial buildings policy doesn't cover the items that you would take with you if you moved (e.g., contents like computers and stock)—those would be covered by contents insurance.

 - Permanent fixtures and fittings (e.g., baths, fitted kitchens, wooden or tile flooring, etc.)